What is Financial Aid?

 Financial aid is money that you can use to help pay for college expenses.
 Financial aid comes from a variety of sources, including the federal and/or state governments.
 It can be in the form of grants or loans.
 You will automatically be considered for all types of financial aid once you have completed the financial aid application process.
 Undergraduate students must enroll at least half-time (8 credits per semester) to be eligible for most aid programs.
-Graduate students are eligible for up to $20,500 in Unsubsidized Stafford loans per academic year, provided they enroll at least half-time (4 credits per semester).
+Graduate students are eligible for up to $20,500 in Direct Unsubsidized loans per academic year, provided they enroll at least half-time (4 credits per semester).

 How do I apply for Financial Aid?